Learning, Serving, Transforming

 The purpose of the teacher education program at Covenant College is to prepare competent and compassionate teachers who practice their profession according to biblical guidelines in diverse educational settings.
 Candidates develop the knowledge, skills, and dispositions to become teachers who model life-long learning and faithful service to God as change-agents in society.

-1. Framework.
-Apply a biblical worldview to the nature and needs of learners, the role of schools in society, content and professional knowledge, and instruction.
+1. Theological Framework.
+The teacher applies a biblical worldview to the nature and needs of learners, content and professional knowledge, and instruction.

 Domain B: Planning